DerpHerpenstein/src-721/README.md

         "description": "Description",
-        "unique": true,                 // determines if a set of traits must be unique to be valid [optional] "wl-token":"A123456789",        // a pointer to the whitelist token [optional] "root": "a1b2...e8d9"           // merkle root for a permissioned mint [optional] "type": "data:image/png;base64",// mime type of the images used in traits t0-tx "image-rendering":"pixelated",  // css property to ensure images are displayed properly [optional] "viewbox": "0 0 160 160",       // viewbox to properly see  traits t0-tx
+        "unique": true,                 // determines if a set of traits must be unique to be valid [optional] "wl-token":"A123456789",        // a pointer to the whitelist token [optional] "type": "data:image/png;base64",// mime type of the images used in traits t0-tx "image-rendering":"pixelated",  // css property to ensure images are displayed properly [optional] "viewbox": "0 0 160 160",       // viewbox to properly see  traits t0-tx